rocrisp/kubetruth/readme.md

 * As the additional serviceAccount is created in  kubetruth namespace, [see example](https://github.com/rocrisp/kubetruth/blob/main/bundle/manifests/kubetruth-operator-extra-clusterrolebinding_rbac.authorization.k8s.io_v1_clusterrolebinding.yaml#L13), we must install the operator in the kubetruth namespace.

-    NOTE: You can modify the namespace by editing [this line](https://github.com/rocrisp/kubetruth/blob/main/config/default/kustomization.yaml#L2).
+* You can modify the namespace by editing [this line](https://github.com/rocrisp/kubetruth/blob/main/config/default/kustomization.yaml#L2).

 1   Generate a namespace named kubetruth